TheRetroMike/Retro-Mike-Mining-Tools/README.md

 ### Pinned Coin
 You can pin a coin per rig if you want that coin to over-ride current profitability and always mine.
 This can be useful for maintaining your configuration, but wanted to mine something like a newly released coin to accumulate as many coins as possible early-on.

+### Additional Power
+When configuring your Hive OS Rig, you can specify an "Additional / Misc Power" in watts.
+The power cost will then be calculated and factored into profitability of each coin.
+This is usefull if you have a A/C Unit, Window Fan, Box Fan, or additional items hooked up to your rig and you want to deduct that cost from profitability figures

 ### Coin Configuration
 - When configuring a coin, if it's a Prohashing or Zerg coin, then set the Hashrate in the MH equivalent and set the system power.
 Make sure your power cost is set in the Core Configuration screen
 - When configuring a coin from WTM, you can either have it use the generalized WTM Endpoint from the rig config, or set the individual WTM endpoints for the primary and secondary coins.
 If you do only override endpoints, you don't need to set one at the rig level